Bitter cold grips the eastern US as winter storm deaths rise and power outages linger

 In Kentucky, Gov. Andy Beshear warned that the temperatures could become so frigid that as little as 10 minutes outside “could result in frostbite or hypothermia.”

-In New York City, officials said 10 people had been found dead outdoors in frigid weather.
+In New York City, officials said 10 people had been found dead outdoors in the cold.
 More deaths were reported across a dozen states.
-They included two people run over by snowplows in Massachusetts and Ohio, and two teenagers killed while sledding in Arkansas and Texas.
+They included two people hit by snowplows in Massachusetts and Ohio, two teenagers killed while sledding in Arkansas and Texas, and a man found in his home in the Indianapolis area with no heat.

 Bynum reported from Savannah, Georgia; Bates from Lexington, Mississippi; and Hall from Nashville, Tennessee.
 Associated Press writers around the country contributed.